mvolkmann/redux-easy/README.md

 ## Benefits

-* Don't need string constants for action types.
+* No string constants are needed for action types.
-* Don't need to write reducer functions containing switch statements that switch on an action type string.
+* A reducer function that switches on action type is not needed.
-* Don't need to use the `connect` function from react-redux just to get access to the one `dispatch` function.
+* The dispatch function is accessed through a simple import rather than using react-redux `connect` function and `mapDispatchToProps`.
-* Actions can be dispatched by passing an action type string and a payload to the `dispatch` function without creating an action object.
+* Actions can be dispatched by providing just a type and payload rather than an action object.
-* Each action is handled by a single "reducer" function that takes a state object and a payload, making them very simple to write.
+* Each action type is handled by a single reducer function that is registered by action type and is simple to write.
-* Simple actions that merely set a property value in the state can be dispatched without writing reducer functions (see `dispatchSet`).
+* Simple actions that merely set a property value in the state (the most common kind) can be dispatched without writing reducer functions (see `dispatchSet`).
+* Objects in the Redux state are automatically frozen to prevent accidental state modification.
+* Asynchronous actions are handled in a simple way without requiring middleware or thunks.
 * The complexity of nested/combined reducers can be bypassed.
-* Automatically freezes all objects in the Redux state so any attempts to modify them are caught.
+* All objects in the Redux state are automatically frozen so any attempts to modify them are caught.
-* Automatically saves Redux state to `sessionStorage` (on every state change, but limited to once per second).
+* Redux state is automatically saved in `sessionStorage` (on every state change, but limited to once per second).
-* Automatically reloads Redux state from `sessionStorage` when the browser is refreshed to avoid losing state.
+* Redux state is automatically loaded from `sessionStorage` when the browser is refreshed to avoid losing state.
-* Handles asynchronous actions in a very simple way without requiring middleware configuration or thunks.
+* Integration with redux-devtools is automatically provided.

 ## Setup